fws-solutions/starter_s/README.md

 **Final step** in this workflow is to actually **avoid creating/editing** any **Flexible Content** group fields from the dashboard and make those changes through `.fwsconfig.yml` file.

-Starter Theme comes with more helper functions to enable just that, bu it is **important to follow the proper formating** of `.fwsconfig.yml` file.
+Starter Theme comes with more helper functions to enable just that, but it is **important to follow the proper formating** of `.fwsconfig.yml` file.

-All values must be written under `acf-flexible-content` with defined **group name** as property name that includes the following sub properties:
+All values must be written under `acf-flexible-content` with defined **group name** as property name that includes the following sub properties.

+**The Starter Theme will automatically load any defined group names, unless the `autoload` property is disabled.**

+- `autoload`
+    - Set whether or not to autoload this flexible content group.
+    - If set to `false`, you'll need to use function directly in code somewhere in order to enable the field group.
+    - The function in question is `addNewFlexContentGroup($fc);` that is located in **fws/src/ACF.php**.
 - `field-name`
     - Filed name that will show on page.
     - See image **Field Name** bellow.